-2024 will be here soon!
+2025 is here!
 What are your January marketing plans?
 Whether you send newsletters monthly, bimonthly, or quarterly, January should be on your editorial calendar for your next newsletter.
 The question becomes, what in the world do you write about?

 The mad rush between Black Friday and Christmas can leave you feeling a bit burnt out.
 I get it!

 Don’t worry; you don’t have to dive too deep into your creative well.
-In this blog post, I have shared an excellent collection of January newsletter ideas for 2024 and beyond that touch on all the holidays and special occasions, from the tall to the small.
+In this blog post, I have shared an excellent collection of January newsletter ideas for 2025 and beyond that touch on all the holidays and special occasions, from the tall to the small.

-17+ Newsletter Ideas for a Productive Start to Your January
+19 Newsletter Ideas for a Productive Start to Your January

 Now, let’s get right to it.

-1. Trigger FOMO with an Exclusive New Year’s Sale
+1. Trigger FOMO with an exclusive New Year’s Sale

 Let’s be real.
 Most people are fatigued after holiday shopping, and they’re trying to start the new year by recovering their finances.
 It takes an attention-grabbing, limited-edition sale to get them in the mood to shop, and an exclusive deal will do that.